Archive for the ‘tutorials’ Category

 13. Sew all around the strap, leaving about a foot wide opening in the middle of one side, so we can turn it out easily.
 You could also do the basting stitch trick here if you like.
 Turn that sucker out!
 You can use a chopstick, a pencil, a tweezers, whatever works, but be sure to poke the corners at the ends of the strap out.
 Iron it well after it's all right side out.

-14. To sew the opening closed you can topstitch all around or hand sew it--it's up to you.
+14. To sew the opening closed you can topstitch all around or hand sew it–it’s up to you.
 If you want to topstitch it and want to match your thread to your fabrics, just put the one that matches fabric B in the bobbin and the one that matches fabric A on top.
-Then be sure to sew with fabric A side on top and you're good to go.
+Then be sure to sew with fabric A side on top and you’re good to go.

 15. Now we're going to attach the strap to the bag!
 Place the strap so the pointed part is at the bottom edge and it is centered over the side seam.